slaytonrnd/CartridgeWriter/README.md

 https://github.com/slaytonrnd/CartridgeWriter. <br>
 Which is based on the tool from Benjamin Vanheuverzwin: https://github.com/bvanheu/stratasys <br>

-Requirement is .NET Framework 4.7.2. <br>
-So it can run under Windows 7 and upwards.

 ## Running CartridgeWriter uPrint (SE).exe

 CartridgeWriter uPrint (SE).exe can be downloaded as a part of the CartridgeWriter for uPrint repository